mhus/kt2l/docs/docs/configuration/config-login.md

 The user specified in `autoLoginUser` must be a known user.
 The user must be defined in the `config/users.yaml` file.

 See also the [User Configuration](config-users) for more information about the user configuration.

+`loginText` is the text that is shown on the login page.
+The text is an HTML based text and can break the website.

 ## SSO Configuration